Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Results

 where $\beta =10^5$ represents the ratio of the thermal over the magnetic pressure, and the term $R_{\stream}/\left(R_{\stream}+v_{\stream,0}t\right)$ indicates the stretching of the field lines over time.
 For comparison, the average value of our model $\left\langle B_{\rm th} \right\rangle$ is plotted in Fig.~\ref{fig:Bfield} where the $\xi$ dependency of $B_{\rm{th}}$ is enforced in equation \ref{eq:Bmodel1} with $v_{\stream ,0} = \xi\times R_{\stream}/ \left(\alpha t_{\rm{cool}}\right)$ using equations \ref{eq:t_sh} and \ref{eq:xi}.
 Our model is consistent\footnote{As shown in Appendix \ref{app:Mag_Mod}, the model also captures well the time variation of the magnetic field..} with the simulations where $\alpha >0^\circ$.

 It is worth noting that a few points for $\alpha>0^\circ$ and $\xi>10$ exhibit relatively small magnetic field growth.
-These points correspond to the MHD+TC simulation in the Diffusing Stream regime.
-As the stream diffuses in the CGM, the shear layer expands which reduces the bending of the field lines due to the velocity difference, resulting in a smaller growth of $B$.
+These points correspond to the MHD+TC simulation in the {\it diffusing stream} regime.
+As the stream diffuses in the CGM, the shear layer expands, which reduces the bending of the field lines due to the velocity difference, resulting in a smaller growth of $B$.

 The approximately 100-fold increase in the magnetic field leads to a reduced value of average $\beta$ down to $\sim 10$ from its initial average value of $\sim 10^5$.
 This is because the magnetic field is not drastically amplified in the centre of the stream.
 The average thermal pressure remains constant in the stream centre.
 However, as observed in Fig.~\ref{fig:BfieldContour}, the field can be amplified up to $\gtrsim 200\text{--}500 B_0$ near the CGM and stream interface, giving $\beta \sim 1$ and a physical value $B>0.2\, \upmu\rm G$.
-This magnified magnetic field can then explain the stream stabilization in the Disrupting Stream regime, as depicted in the mass rate plot of Fig.~\ref{fig:Mdot_comp}.
+This magnified magnetic field can then explain the stream stabilization in the {\it disrupting stream} regime, as depicted in the mass rate plot of Fig.~\ref{fig:Mdot_comp}.
 These results are consistent with \citet{bib_MHD_Berlok_2019b}, who found that for $B \gtrsim 0.4\, \upmu\rm G$ with an initial field parallel to the stream, the magnetic tension is strong enough to stabilize the stream against KHI.

-Therefore, despite an initially low magnitude, the magnetic field can undergo significant amplification, thereby affecting both the stream emissions and evolution, as long as the magnetic field is not parallel to the stream.
+Therefore, despite an initially low magnitude, the magnetic field can undergo significant amplification, thereby affecting both the stream emission and its evolution, as long as the magnetic field is not parallel to the stream.